AidanLDev/dev-daily-hub/src/content/posts/content.md

 category:
   - Two
 tags:
-  - Tailwind
   - Astro
-  - Jamstack
 pubDate: 2023-09-02
 cover: https://images.unsplash.com/photo-1527607976958-7cbb4a6d0131?w=1960&h=1102&auto=format&fit=crop&q=60&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxzZWFyY2h8Mzh8fGJsYWNrfGVufDB8MHwwfHx8Mg%3D%3D
 coverAlt: AstroVerse-Content Collections
 author: VV
 ---

-c is a perfect choice for your content-focused site: blogs, marketing sites, portfolios, and more!
+Astro is a perfect choice for your content-focused site: blogs, marketing sites, portfolios, and more!

 Astro helps you author and present your content.
 You can write a blog post directly in Astro using Markdown/MDX, or fetch your content from a headless CMS.
 Astro lets you build a site around your content: you can add a layout to your pages, create an index of posts, and set up an RSS feed to allow readers to subscribe.